ohuynh21/cse15l-lab-reports/lab-report-3-week-6.md

 ## Setup Github Access from ieng6
 >### The public key's location is shown below:
 ![Image](/L3_screenshots/sshgit.png)
+The private key was obtained by first running "cat id_ed255519.pub", then highlighting and copying it from the terminal.
 >### The private key's location on ieng6 is shown below:
 ![Image](/L3_screenshots/sshieng6.png)

 >### Running git commands to push a change (in the repo used for the skill demonstration):
 ![Image](/L3_screenshots/changepush.png)
+Here I have created a blank file in the directory `skill-demo-real` named `change.java`.
+It was first added and committed to the staging area, then pushed to the origin.
+Before I could do this however, I had to run the command `git remote set-url origin git@github.com:ohuynh21/skill-demo-real.git` as I couldn't push when the origin was set using the https: path (as I used the https link when I cloned it).

 >### Link to the resulting commit:
 [Here](https://github.com/ohuynh21/skill-demo-real/commit/af418b55b8f7a36f248fa272968e582c27bc94dc)